wata727/metric_fu/README.md

 The MediumSecurity trust profile will verify signed gems, but allow the installation of unsigned dependencies.

-This is necessary because not all of MetricFu’s dependencies are signed, so we cannot use HighSecurity.
+This is necessary because not all of MetricFu's dependencies are signed, so we cannot use HighSecurity.

-If you're installing MetricFu on MacOS make sure you have `LANG` and `LC_ALL` set to some value (ex. `en_US.UTF-8`)

 ## Usage